Workshop

 theme_bw()

-To change the colours we need to used a scale_fill_...
+To use colours other than the default, we need to used a scale_fill_...

 function.
 These functions can also be used to change the name (name = ...